SubmissionForAttackSPEEDY/Code-for-Attack-SPEEDY/README.md

 ```
 python3 ExtractTrail.py
 ```
-to get a visualization of the attack trail in file "outSPEEDY_Differential_FirstTrail.txt".
+to get a visualization of the attack trail.